saintgokex/Nollywood-Most-Influential-/README.md

 The accompanying dashboard provides visual representations of our analysis, offering intuitive insights into the factors driving influence within the Nollywood landscape.
 ![](https://github.com/saintgokex/Nollywood-Most-Influential-/blob/5f61c3a059367e38163c261c973572bd83698834/Nollywood's%20Most%20Influential.jpg)

+Once again, if you're interested in knowing the methodology involved in the data gathering, data cleaning and the thought-process behind the data visualization employed in putting together this body of work, kindly click [here](https://github.com/saintgokex/Methodology---Nollywood-s-Most-Influential/blob/572515c84579937b9237eb22126cd9e0dbd44cc5/README.md)